 Never miss an article?
 Subscribe!

-Remember to paint your whole base with a brown before using Agrellan.
+Remember to paint your whole base brown before using Agrellan.
 I use Steel Legion Drab on the whole base.
 Including the rim.
-When the texture dries this ensures you still see brown through where it dries.
+When the texture dries, it ensures you see brown through where it dries.
 And not a black base.
 Which looks very odd.
-Trust me, I’ve done it!
+Trust me.
+I’ve done it!

 Agrellan is King for Dry Mud Bases

-This was the first time I’d used both Agrellan Earth and Agrellan Badland together.
+This was the first time I’d used Agrellan Earth and Agrellan Badland.
 And it’s a winner!

-Both of them are great basing paints from Games Workshop and they work well on their own too.
+Both are great basing paints from Games Workshop and work well independently.
 My Guardsmen use just Agrellan Earth.
-But together they have such a variety of textures and appearance that bases really come alive.
+But together, they have various textures and appearances that bases come alive.